strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 2.0 =
+* Payment gateway classes updated so all settings and checkout fields are processed via the gateway class file.
+This will make it easier to maintain, update, and add new gateways.
+* Added a pmpro_after_membership_level_profile_fields hook after the "Membership Level" field dropdown on the edit profile page.
+* Users can now have multiple membership levels at the same time.
+For more information: TBA
+* Added new statuses for orders when cancelled. cancelled = cancelled by user on cancel page or via gateway, cancelled_admin = cancelled by an admin, expired = cancelled via expiration script, level_change = user upgraded/downgraded to a different level.

 = 1.7.10 =
 * Added getGatewaySubscriptionStatus() and getGatewayTransactionStatus() methods to the MemberOrder class.
 These are implemented for PayPalExpress right now and will hit the gateway API to return information on a subscription or transaction.
 * Added pmpro_memberslist_expires_column filter to members list. $order is passed as second parameter.
 Use this to filter the date or "Never" shown in the Expires column.